Current status on Maternal Mortality in New York

 Following recent reports documenting the shockingly high levels of maternal mortality right here in our backyard, Saving Mothers' team embarked upon an extensive review of the current interventions in place to address this issue in New York State and assessed their effectiveness.
 We are pleased to announce that the resulting paper has just been published in the prestigious Journal of Maternal-Fetal & Neonatal Medicine.

 Key Findings: Hospital-based programs have not sufficiently decreased maternal deaths and while community programs show promise, comprehensive data is lacking.

 Conclusion: Thoughtfully constructed community-based interventions combined with longer-term hospital-based interventions could effect real change in this area.

 Saving Mothers has partnered with Northern Manhattan Perinatal Partnership (NMPP) to launch the first New York City-based pregnancy health literacy program.
 With a unique model of training community health workers and empowering the women they serve, called mPOWHER kit program, to help reduce maternal deaths and birth-related complications.

-The program will also promote comprehensive health literacy education for pregnant women through maternal health kits, which will provide information about healthy pregnancy, complications, labor, and post-partum.
+Our program will promote comprehensive health literacy education for pregnant women through maternal health kits, which will provide information about healthy pregnancy, complications, labor, and post-partum.
 The kit will also discuss risk factors – including obesity, hypertension, and diabetes – that contribute to deadly complications seen in the United States, such as pulmonary embolism and preeclampsia.
 As well as, train community health workers with using the same toolkit to emphasizes building trust with and identifying high-risk complications and comorbidities for pregnant women.